Create a

 How it works

-Three categories of informal learning exist:
+Four categories of informal learning exist:

-3. Embedded – Learning that occurs by accessing tools while performing one’s job duties, such as on-the-job training, job aids, electronic performance support systems (EPSS), and although still emerging, Augmented Reality (AR) technologies.
+3. Embedded: Learning that occurs by accessing tools while performing one’s job duties, such as on-the-job training, job aids, electronic performance support systems (EPSS), and, although still emerging, Augmented Reality (AR) technologies.

 looks_oneDefine the range of informal learning opportunities to be offered or recommended